What is a Makerspace?

 - was themed to my favorite fandom

-- or any other thing that would make it unique
+- had any other thing that would make it unique

 You'll discuss your project with the staff.
 They may have suggestions to make the project better or easier or to increase your chances at success.
 Staff will also discuss with you the materials you'll need to make your project.